Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: Introduction

 \section{Introduction}

 Hereafter, $\Bbb K$ is an arbitrary field of characteristic $p$.
-We will specify when $\Bbb K$ has to be algebraically closed.
-For a~list of simple Lie superalgebras and their ``relatives'' we use in this paper, see \cite{BGL, BGLLS}. \ssec{Manin triples for Lie (super)algebras} Drinfeld \cite{D} proved that a~complex Lie algebra $\fg$ is also a~Lie bialgebra if and only if it constitutes, together with its dual $\fg^*$, a~Manin triple $(\fh,\fg,\fg^*)$, i.e., $\fh = \fg \oplus \fg^*$ as vector spaces, $\fh$ is a~Lie algebra having a~non-degenerate invariant symmetric bilinear form $B$ (NIS for short) such that $\fg$ and $\fg^*$ are isotropic with respect to $B$.
+We will specify when $\Bbb K$ is required to be algebraically closed.
+For a~list of simple Lie superalgebras and their ``relatives'' we use in this paper, see \cite{BGL, BGLLS}. \ssec{Manin triples for Lie (super)algebras} Drinfeld \cite{D} proved that a~complex Lie algebra $\fg$ is also a~Lie bialgebra if and only if it constitutes, together with its dual $\fg^*$, a~Manin triple $(\fh,\fg,\fg^*)$, i.e., $\fh = \fg \oplus \fg^*$ as vector spaces, $\fh$ is a~Lie algebra having a~non-degenerate invariant symmetric bilinear form $\mathscr B$ (NIS for short) such that $\fg$ and $\fg^*$ are isotropic with respect to $\mathscr B$.
 A superization of Drinfeld's result is due to Olshansky \cite{O}.
-Further, Leites and Shapovalov \cite{LSh} listed, \`a la Olshlansky, important examples of simple (and close to simple) Lie superalgebras $\fh$ finite dimension and of polynomial growth such that $\fh$ splits into Manin-Olshansky triple.
+Further, Leites and Shapovalov \cite{LSh} listed, \`a la Olshlansky, important examples of simple (and close to simple) Lie superalgebras $\fh$ of finite dimension and of polynomial growth such that $\fh$ splits into Manin-Olshansky triple.

-In this paper we construct matched pairs as well as Manin triples for Lie superalgebras in characteristic $2$, and consider analogs of some of the examples of \cite{LSh}.
+In this paper we construct matched pairs as well as Manin triples for Lie superalgebras in characteristic $2$.
 Our construction is different from the case where $p\not = 2$ because of the squaring, which was equivalent to the bracket for $p\not =2$ but plays an important role now, and introduce several completely new concepts.